Agade09/Agade-Ghost-in-the-Cell-Postmortem/Agade_GitC_Postmortem.md

 This led to a huge gain in win rate.
 The AI would increase whenever it could and, to its knowledge, whenever it couldn't get punished for it.

 To be more specific I don't simulate 20 turns with increasing on, I simulate 20 turns of increasing until 1 increase is done.
-The the question is, is this a winning or losing position?
+Then the question is, is this a winning or losing position?
 So I continue the self play with increasing disabled to check this.

 ##Conclusion